 Where is patent protection required?

-Initially, a UP will cover at least Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.
+A UP registered before 1 September 2024 covers Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.
+A UP registered on or after 1 September 2024 will cover these 17 states plus Romania.

-The following further countries have the option of ratifying: Cyprus, Czech Republic, Greece, Hungary, Ireland, Romania, and Slovakia.
+The following further countries have the option of ratifying in the future: Cyprus, Czech Republic, Greece, Hungary, Ireland, and Slovakia.

 The exact coverage of any UP will depend on the countries which have ratified on the date of registration of unitary effect by the EPO.
 If further countries deposit their ratification after the date of registration, this will not change the territorial scope of the granted UP.